kimtth/awesome-azure-openai-llm/README.md

       1. Global Attention: focuses on all elements of the input sequence when computing attention weights.
 Captures long-range dependencies and global context.
       1. Local Attention: focuses on a smaller, localized region of the input sequence when computing attention weights.
 Reduces computational complexity.
 Used in time series analysis.

-  1. Extended Forms of Attention: Only one Encoder component (only Input Sequence, no Target Sequence)
+  1. Extended Forms of Attention: Only one Decoder component (only Input Sequence, no Target Sequence)
       1. Self Attention: attends to different parts of the input sequence itself, rather than another sequence or modality.
 Captures long-range dependencies and contextual information.
 Used in transformer models.
       1. Multi-head Self-Attention: performs self-attention multiple times in parallel, allowing the model to jointly attend to information from different representation subspaces.
       1. Hierarchical Attention: attends to different levels of granularity in the input sequence, allowing the model to capture both local and global context.